Feature #12957

 This is not a good idea.
 Right now a lambda is born to be a lambda and there is no way to turn it into a proc.
 If such property breaks, a programmer cannot guarantee what to expect to a block they wrote's parameter, because that proc can later be changed into a lambda by someone else.
 And there is no way to detect such change from that block itself before it is called.

-Updated by dsisnero (Dominic Sisneros) about 7 years ago
+Updated by dsisnero (Dominic Sisneros) over 9 years ago

 I want this too